Diversity, Equity & Inclusion at AMS

 Our ethnicity action plan

 We introduced our new ethnicity plan in 2020 to drive greater ethnicity diversity across our business.
-We have committed to doubling the number of ethnically diverse employees at senior leadership level by the end of 2021.
-It’s a big ambition – and we’re currently on track to achieve it.
-Here are some actions we've taken:
+We committed to doubling the number of ethnically diverse employees at senior leadership level by the end of 2021, which we achieved, and have since committed to doubling this again by the end of 2023.
+It’s an ambitious target but one we’re currently on track to achieve thanks to the following commitments:

 Paul Modley